 - Check your symptoms and run tests to make sure you have IBS

 - Help you understand what might trigger your IBS

 - Manage your IBS treatment

 - Prescribe medicine or suggest over-the-counter drugs to help with symptoms

 - Suggest changes to your diet

-Sometimes, your internist or family doctor can treat IBS on her own.
-If she can't, she'll likely refer you to a gastroenterologist.
+Sometimes, your internist or family doctor can treat IBS on their own.
+If they can't, they'll likely refer you to a gastroenterologist.
 If so, try to find one with a lot of experience treating IBS.
 It can make a difference.